humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-01-21-private-instance-members-with-weakmaps-in-javascript.md

 In this example, the `getName()` method uses the `name` argument (effectively a local variable) to return the name of the person without ever exposing `name` as a property.
 This approach is okay but highly inefficient if you have a large number `Person` instances because each must carry its own copy of `getName()` rather than sharing a method on the prototype.

 You could, alternately, choose to make members private by convention, as many do by prefixing the member name with an underscore.
-The underscore isn&#8217;t magic, it doesn&#8217;t prevent anyone from using the member, but rather serves as a reminder that something shouldn&#8217;t be used.
+The underscore isn't magic, it doesn't prevent anyone from using the member, but rather serves as a reminder that something shouldn't be used.
 For example:

     function Person(name) {
         this._name = name;